ledongthuc/ledongthuc/content/about-me.md

 weight = 4
 +++

-A software engineer, a hundsband and a father.
+A software engineer, a husband and a father.